twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

 ③ viññāṇa (consciousness)

 viññāṇa is knowing.
 There are 2 types of viññāṇa.
 Patisandhi viññāṇa rebirth-linking consciousness, consciousness during the pregnancy.
 And pavutti viññāṇa – consciousness arises in this present life, while still alive.
 Rebirth-linking consciousness had already gone.
-Now, we’re living with these pavutti viññāṇa.
+Now, we're living with these pavutti viññāṇa.

 These are 6 types:

-| (1) Arising in the eye is eye – consciousness—cakkhu – viññāṇa.
+| (1) Arising in the eye is eye-consciousness — cakkhu-viññāṇa.
-| (2) Arising in the ear is ear – consciousness—sota – viññāṇa.
+| (2) Arising in the ear is ear-consciousness — sota-viññāṇa.
-| (3) Arising in the nose is nose – consciousness – ghānaviññāṇa.
+| (3) Arising in the nose is nose-consciousness – ghānaviññāṇa.
-| (4) Arising on the tongue is tongue – consciousness – jivhāviññāṇa.
+| (4) Arising on the tongue is tongue-consciousness – jivhāviññāṇa.
-| (5) Arising in/on the body is body – consciousness – kāyaviññāṇa.
+| (5) Arising in/on the body is body-consciousness – kāyaviññāṇa.
-| (6) Arising in the heart is mind – consciousness – manoviññāṇa.
+| (6) Arising in the heart is mind-consciousness – manoviññāṇa.
 |

 Nearly every living being is alive with these 6 consciousnesses.
 Except non-percipient beings (asaññasattā) & immaterial beings (arūpabrahmas), they are a little different from the mind-body beings.
 In every mind moment, it can only arise one consciousness.
-Because 2 consciousnesses can’t arise together at the same moment.
+Because 2 consciousnesses can't arise together at the same moment.

 ④ Nāma-rūpa/ (Mind-matter)